pangea/xtuple-extensions/docs/TUTORIAL.md

 $ cd /path/to/xtuple
 $ ./scripts/build_app.js -d dev -e ../xtuple-extensions/source/icecream
 ```
+**NOTE:** Running the build tool at this stage will throw an error!

 ### ORMs

 The xTuple ORMs are a JSON mapping between the SQL tables and the object-oriented world above the database.
 In this part of the tutorial we need to make an ORM for the IceCreamFlavor business object.
 [ [WHERE?] ](TUTORIAL-FAQ.md#where-should-i-put-orm-definitions)

 Enter the following code into the file `/path/to/xtuple-extensions/source/icecream/database/orm/models/ice_cream_flavor.json`: